matthewbstokes-zz/freshbuntu/README.md

 freshBuntu
 ==========

-What to do when you have a fresh install of Ubuntu
+What to do when you have a fresh install of Ubuntu.
+Note this will become a script in the near future.

 Chrome
 ==========